cboudereau/dotnetlinux/README.md

   build.cmd

 ## Deploy
-  docker cp C:\Users\Clément\source\repos\CentOsTest\CentOsTest\bin\Release\netcoreapp3.0\rhel.6-x64\publish mysqlpoc:/home/centostest
+  docker cp CentOsTest\bin\Release\netcoreapp3.0\rhel.6-x64\publish mysqlpoc:/home/centostest

 ## Run
-  DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=true /home/centostest/CentOsTest
+  docker exec -it mysqlpoc bash DOTNET_SYSTEM_GLOBALIZATION_INVARIANT=true /home/centostest/CentOsTest

 ## Known issues

 - Fix globalization (this is why I use DOTNET_SYSTEM_GLOBALIZATION_INVARIANT env var)
 - Fix the local build which failed in VS but works in the build script.
+- Fix the PublishTrimmed which run for a very long time consuming 25% of CPU.